-Meet Blue Knot’s patron, Thomas Keneally and our Ambassadors – Jane Caro, Chrissie Foster, Rose Parker, Peter Fox, Rida Aleem Kahn and Damien Rider.
+Meet Blue Knot’s patron, Thomas Keneally and our Ambassadors – Jane Caro, Chrissie Foster, Rose Parker, Peter Fox, and Rida Aleem Kahn.
 We thank them for their commitment in helping us to help survivors heal.

 Patron and Ambassadors